SumitKumar-17/auto-login-erp/README.md

 [The Semantic Versioning guidelines](https://semver.org/) is followed as far as versioning is concerned.

-See [the Releases section of our GitHub project](https://github.com/SumitKumar-17/auto-login-erp/releases) for changelogs for each release version of this extension.
+See [the Releases section of project](https://github.com/SumitKumar-17/auto-login-erp/releases) for changelogs for each release version of this extension.

 ## Thanks